sagarpatil23192/awc_operations/README.md

 [default]
 region=us-east-1

+1. To stop running EC2 instances

+	i.
 Then you can make the changes needed in the stop_ec2.py file and run it to stop all the running instances in your AWS account.

+2. To find running EC2 instances in a VPC.

+	i.
+Add the VPC-ID which you need to the running_ec2.py file and execute the file to get the list of running instances in that particular VPC.